mbfleming123/console-practice/01-console-basics.md

     Use `document.write()` to print a different message.

-    Use `document.write()` to print a different message, one which requires a slash (i.e. Hack/Slash).
+    Use `document.write()` to print a different message, one which requires a slash (i.e. Hack\Slash).

     Use `console.log()` to print the message you just typed, but enclose it with single quotes instead of double quotes.
 What happens?

-    How might you fix this?
-(Hint: Read up on [escape notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String))
+    Hint: Read up on [escape notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String))

     When you fix the statement from the last step, try creating output to the document using a new line and tab!